 Remko Zuidema is founder and chairman of the BRIQS Foundation.
 He is author of several books on climate positieve, circulair and inclusive buildings, holds lectures on sustainable building, teaches and performs research on the organizational and business models of the (inter)national (sustainable) construction world.
 Highlights on his approach are the position of (end-)users and investors in avoidance of the split-incentive, climate positieve ability of buildings and the transition towards a circulair construction economy on the basis of reused material loops.
-He is active in The Netherlands, Flanders, Indonesia and Brazil.
+He is mainly active in The Netherlands and Flanders.

 Building bridges is a major theme in the life of Remko Zuidema, founder of the BRIQS Foundation.
 He grew up among city planners, architects and contractors.
 He was spoon-fed with ideas about architecture and urbanism.
 A study of Architecture at Delft University of Technology was a logical choice.